-Realism.
+Make it real.
+The best drills reproduce fast-moving PR crises with a frightening degree of reality.
 Participants need to feel like they’re in a real crisis.
-Online news articles, social media comments, and messages from shareholder and other stakeholders should be believable, says Tom Clive, an associate partner at Sermelo.
+Online news articles, social media comments, and messages from shareholders and other stakeholders should be believable, says Tom Clive, an associate partner at Sermelo.
 Negative news stories should reflect the editorial style and tone of the publication.
 TV reporters demanding access to the CEO – and an on-camera CEO interview can heighten the realism.

 Trainers that can push.
 It’s vital that consultants running a simulation have an acute knowledge of the business, and aren’t afraid to push participants along the way, Clive says.
 Crisis specialists should be comfortable playing different roles: journalists, customers, the company CEO or receptionist.

 Practice different situations.
 Don’t assume that that your organization won’t face an undesirable situation, such as a data breach, product recall or unsavory actions of a top executive.
 Resist the urge to say, “That would never happen.”
 A good simulation should push the envelope and expand the possibilities of the “what if,” say Gilman and Weiss.

 Monitor the situation.
 Ongoing media monitoring and measurement is essential for PR crisis management.
 In both real and simulated crises, a media monitoring and measurement service can reveal how sentiment toward your organization changes.
 A monitoring tool can also help prevent a crisis by revealing negative mentions and declining sentiment.

 Learn from the drill.
 Analyze the team’s performance to find areas needing improvement.
 Consider the strength of your chain of command, availability of key decision makers, and prepared responses.